thiagoneye/book-golang/README.md

 ## Others

-See too the repository [beewcrowd-programming](https://github.com/thiagoneye/beecrowd-programming/).
+See also the repository [beewcrowd-programming](https://github.com/thiagoneye/beecrowd-programming/).